 MUTEK/D is an embedded, POSIX compliant, distributed, operating system for MP-SoCs?, while MUTEK/S is an optimized version: the performances are improved, and the memory footprint is reduced, at the cost of loosing the POSIX compatibility.

-C) Defining the software application
+C) Software application definition

 This section describes the DSX/L syntax used to define the Task & Communication Graph structure.
 The TCG is a bipartite graph: the two types of nodes are the tasks and the communication channels.